Internal Vs External Anger - How to Manage Both Effectively When you think of anger…

 Obsessive Thoughts And Behaviour?

 Obsessive thoughts and behaviours can sometimes be hard for us to identify in ourselves.
-They can develop gradually, embedding themselves as a normal part of our lives, and often our mind justifies behaviours that we might suspect have become obsessive.
+Moreover, developing gradually, and becoming part of our normal lives.Unfortunately our mind justifies behaviours that we might suspect have become obsessive.

 Obsessions are images, ideas or thoughts that will not go away.
 They can become so severe they debilitate and hold people back from daily life.

 These thoughts or actions become unhealthy or anxiety producing when they are overly negative or cause stress.
 Obsessive thoughts can be about anything but common themes I see in my clients include:

 - Fear of getting sick